brevzin/cpp_proposals/2996_reflection/reflection.md

 EDG has an ongoing implementation of this proposal: It is being updated to reflect this paper and is expected be made available to licensees in a "preview" form by year's end.
 In particular, the EDG implementation mostly follows the syntax and metafunction names as described in this paper.
+We hope to have it publicly available on Compiler Explorer in the next few months.

 # Examples